 In order to simulate the conditions of the contest, all competitors are asked to adhere to the rules set out for the on-site Tournament, which can be found here.
 In short, students may not use any construction or computational aids including graph paper, calculators, compasses, rulers, etc. or consult any outside or online sources while participating in the contest.

-As the online tournament is unofficial, results will be emailed to the competitors’ within two weeks of the competition but not made publicly available online.
+As the online tournament is unofficial, results are not announced.
 Accordingly, prizes are not awarded for the online tournament.